Brand development that increases sales velocity, guaranteed.

 Line Extension VS. Brand Extension Testing

 While you can learn a lot through existing market research, product and package testing is the best way to determine the direction.
-At the end of the testing process, you will understand when (if any) brand association increases initial purchase intent.
+At the end of the testing process, you will understand whether (and when) brand association increases initial purchase intent.

 Consumer Testing & Packaging Design Agency

-Are you wrestling with the idea of a brand extension vs. line extension for your brand?
+Are you wrestling with the decision between a brand extension and a line extension for your brand?
 At SmashBrand, our packaging design process includes market research and consumer testing to determine the best strategy for your brand.
 Book a time to discuss your project with our team.

 Subscribe to